Important Update: Good News During the Oestrogen Patch Shortage: Estrogel Funded

 3.Transdermal gels are equivalent in safety to oestrogen patches and but until now have not been funded in New Zealand.

 The funding of Estrogel is expected to be very helpful in allowing women to access transdermal oestrogen, given the ongoing shortage of oestrogen patches that has affected many women across Aotearoa, New Zealand.
+Estrogel is equivalent in safety to the transdermal oestrogen patches, and can be a good option for those who have skin sensitivities to the patches.

 Dosing of Estrogel